 You can make the strawberry puree by cooking fresh or frozen berries in a saucepan for about 10 minutes, then blending the soft berries in a blender or food processor.
-Note that marshmallows need to sit for at least 8-10 hours before cutting them, so it’s a good idea to make these the night before you plan to eat them.
+Note that marshmallows need to sit for at least 8 to 10 hours before cutting them, so it’s a good idea to make these the night before you plan to eat them.

-3. Place remaining ¾ cup of water, corn syrup, and sugar in a medium saucepan over medium-high heat.
+Place the remaining 3/4 cup of water, corn syrup, and sugar in a medium saucepan over medium-high heat.

 Stir to dissolve the sugar, and insert a candy thermometer.